stephan1373/eNMS/README.md

 - **Service Import / Export**: Package services and workflows as `.tgz` archives
   - Share automation solutions between different eNMS instances
   - Create backup archives of critical workflows
-  - Transfer configurations between dev / staging / production environments
+  - Transfer workflows between dev and production environments
 - **Change Tracking & Revert**: Complete audit trail with rollback capability
   - Every modification to devices, workflows, services, and configurations is logged (who changed what and when)
   - One-click revert to any previous state